toAtulArora/radiation/README.md

 Φ@I Radiation series has been started to facilitate productive discussions among physics graduates of IISER Mohali.
 At present, it has the following three sections.
 * Revision Section: Here we will revise topics the audience is already expected to know
 * Technology Section: This is for discussion of relavent tools for enhancing efficiency
-* Research Section: The speaker will either discuss recent progress or their own research at a broad enough level
+* Seminar Section: The speaker will either discuss recent progress or their own research at a broad enough level

 ## Upcoming